r1y0u/simple-webscraper/README.md

 # Webscraper
-Simple webscraper that scrapes the google news website and get the headline artcles
+This is a simple web scraper that scrapes the google news website and get the headline articles from the website.